jhacker91/sslscan/README.md

 python3 sslscan.py

 You can decide to generate excel from json or perform a scan ( 1 host or a list of host saved in txt file ).
+The .txt file must be in the same directory of sslscan.py.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.